floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • At the courthouse, locate the public terminal to view and inspect the record of interest.
 Alternatively, go to the clerk's window or office to make a written request.
 To ease the writing process, some clerks provide fillable request forms.

-How to submit a request for Florida civil court record by mail:
+How to submit a request for Florida civil court record by mail

 To apply for a civil court document by mail, be certain that the courthouse offers mail-in services.
 Do this by contacting the court's clerk using the court location directories or visiting the particular court's official web page.
 Posting requirements and the cost of copying official civil court records are available on relevant court websites.
 While the needed details vary from one clerk to another, most courts provide a physical address for mail-in requests.
 Call the clerk to confirm fees to be paid and also enquire about acceptable payment methods.
 Make sure to include a self-addressed stamped return envelope along with the request.
 Note that obtaining records by mail may take more time depending on the court and the associated difficulty locating it.